The Best Convertible Car Seats of 2023

 1. Graco Extend2Fit Convertible Car Seat

 Still the best after all these years, the Graco Extend2Fit is hard to beat with its superior features, versatility, comfort, safety, and ease of use.
 It truly stands out against the crowd for several primary reasons.
 First and foremost, it supports rear-facing all the way up to 50 pounds and has a really large overall weight range, going all the way down to 4 pounds (making it a great option for preemies), and up to 65 pounds.
-It also has a sturdy steel-reinforced frame, a no-rethread harness, adjustable recline and headrest height, hefty side impact protection, EPS energy-absorbing foam, superior crash test performance, two cup holders, and the easy to use EZ-Tight LATCH system.
+It also has a sturdy steel-reinforced frame, a no-rethread harness, adjustable recline and headrest height, hefty side impact protection, EPS energy-absorbing foam, superior crash test performance, two cup holders, and the easy-to-use EZ-Tight LATCH system.
 This Graco Extend2Fit convertible car seat begins as a rear-facing seat for infants, supporting babies as little as 4 pounds with the included infant insert.
 In line with current safety recommendations to extend rear-facing for as long as possible, the Extend2Fit supports rear-facing all the way up to 50 pounds (or until your toddler's head is less than 1" below the grey headrest adjustment handle) using an innovative extension panel that pulls out on the front, extending leg room up to 5 inches!

 In our testing, we could fit kids up to nearly 3 years old rear-facing.
 If they're taller, they'll likely reach the height limit before that time, but most toddlers will be able to stay comfortably rear-facing for at least 2 years in this seat.
 Speaking of comfort, we found the fabric and padding to be plush and high quality, and toddlers seemed very happy on long rides.
 Installation was a breeze with the LATCH system but a bit more involved when using the vehicle's seat belt.
 Once installed, we need to mention that the extension panel makes the Extend2Fit stick out quite a bit from the back seat.
 For a smaller car or taller front seat occupants, this can make things challenging, causing it to press up against the back of a front seat.
 This won't be an issue with a full-size car or SUV, but it's worth pointing out if you wouldn't be comfortable sliding your seat forward a bit more than usual.
 Given the increased safety offered by extended rear-facing, we think this is worth the inconvenience.
 As always, read the owner's manual because there are some specifics about recline positions for different weight ranges that are worth knowing.
 Cons?
-It doesn't transition to a belt-positioning high back booster, so it's not an all-in-one car seat (though Graco does sell a pricey Extend2Fit all-in-one model).
-Overall, we found this Graco Extend2Fit to be the best overall car seat on the market, with super versatility, comfort, reliability, ruggedness, ease of use, superior crash testing performance, and safety.
+It doesn't transition to a belt-positioning high back booster, so it's not an all-in-one car seat (though Graco does sell a pricey Extend2Fit all-in-one model), and there is no anti-rebound bar offered in the U.S. Overall, we found this Graco Extend2Fit to be the best overall car seat on the market, with super versatility, comfort, reliability, ruggedness, ease of use, superior crash testing performance, and safety.
 And we're not the only ones, it's also a top pick by our friends at Babylist, The Bump, WhatToExpect, Babygearlab, and The Wirecutter.
 Impressed?
 You can check out the Graco Extend2Fit Convertible Car Seat here.

 2. Chicco NextFit Zip Convertible Car Seat

 The Chicco NextFit Zip supports newborn babies as small as 5 pounds using the infant insert (use the insert from 5-11 pounds), and up to 40 pounds in rear-facing mode.
 Transitioning to front-facing mode, the NextFit can support toddlers and big kids from 22 up to 65 pounds (or up to 49" tall).
-The Chicco NextFit Zip is always a crowd favorite, and for several good reasons.
+The Chicco NextFit Zip is always a crowd favorite and for several good reasons.
 One is convenience: it uses a zip-off machine-washable cover that makes cleaning a breeze.
-It also uses an easy to use and innovative LATCH system to make for easy installations, and is overall easy to use in terms of adjustments and fit.
+It also uses an easy-to-use and innovative LATCH system to make for easy installations and is overall easy to use in terms of adjustments and fit.
 And it's super comfy with its bucket-seat style and soft breathable fabric.
 It also offers a nice wide adjustment range, and some great safety features including side-impact protection, a steel-reinforced frame, and EPS energy-absorbing foam.
 Its weight range is on par with most other convertible car seats, though it can't stay rear-facing up to 50 pounds like some others.
 In our testing, we loved the easy-to-read recline indicators with their intuitive numbered system (from 1 to 9) for rear- and front-facing modes.
 They also included bubble levels to make sure you have things positioned appropriately.
 Second, the Zip-off washable cover was brilliant, we were really impressed with how easy it was to remove the cover and throw it into the wash.
 It was also easy to get back on.
 In our opinion, the Zip feature is worth every penny, and you will realize why the first time you have vomiting or a diaper explosion!
 Third, we loved how the lower straps of the harness automatically flared outward when unbuckled, to make it easier to slide your baby in and out.
-Fourth, the Super Cinch LATCH system made life much easier when attaching the seat; of course, it also can be attached using the vehicle seat belts, but the super cinch system takes the guess-work and struggle out of getting a good LATCH connection.
+Fourth, the Super Cinch LATCH system made life much easier when attaching the seat; of course, it also can be attached using the vehicle seat belts, but the Super Cinch system takes the guesswork and struggles out of getting a good LATCH connection.

 Finally, we thought the side impact padding was substantial and the headrest was easy to adjust up and down, and we loved how high and low the headrest went, adjusting between 9 different positions.
-The steel-reinforced frame and EPS energy-absorbing foam give us confidence in the event of a crash, though for this price we hope Chicco will add an anti-rebound bar in the near future.
+The steel-reinforced frame and EPS energy-absorbing foam give us confidence in the event of a crash, though for this price we hope Chicco will add an anti-rebound bar soon.
 The only cons are that it's very big and heavy just like most of the front-runners this year, rear-facing is limited to 40 pounds, and the bucket seat is super cozy but can be more difficult to get babies into and out of (especially in smaller cars and with chunky monkeys!).
-The Chicco NextFit Zip comes in at a whopping 26 pounds, nearly the heaviest on our list; but remember, this is convertible so it will likely be staying in your car 99% of the time, unless you need to swap it between vehicles a lot.
-Note there are a couple other versions of the NextFit, including the NextFit Sport and NextFit Air.
-The NextFit Sport is the least expensive, but does not have an infant insert or support infants under 12 pounds, and the NextFit Air is the most expensive with its 3D AirMesh lumbar area to promote airflow.
+The Chicco NextFit Zip comes in at a whopping 26 pounds, nearly the heaviest on our list; but remember, this is convertible so it will likely be staying in your car 99% of the time unless you need to swap it between vehicles a lot.
+Note there are a couple of other versions of the NextFit, including the NextFit Sport and NextFit Air.
+The NextFit Sport is the least expensive but does not have an infant insert or support infants under 12 pounds, and the NextFit Air is the most expensive with its 3D AirMesh lumbar area to promote airflow.
 Who else loves the Chicco NextFit?
 It's a top pick by our friends at Babylist, The Bump, and WhatToExpect.
 Impressed?
 You can check out the Chicco NextFit Zip here.

 3. Nuna RAVA Convertible Car Seat

 The Nuna RAVA supports children rear-facing from 5 pounds (using the infant insert designed for 5-11 pounds) up to 50 pounds, and front-facing from 22 to 65 pounds.
 Maximum child height is 49".
 Like the Extend2Fit, the Nuna RAVA uses an awesome little calf support panel on the front of the seat to extend rear-facing leg room for taller toddlers.
-Nuna makes super comfortable and very high quality car seats, and the RAVA is no exception.
+Nuna makes super comfortable and very high-quality car seats, and the RAVA is no exception.
 Yes, it's expensive, but you get a lot for the price.
-For safety, the Nuna RAVA supports rear-facing all the way up to 50 pounds, uses True Tension (just like ClickTight) lock-off technology, premium and easy to use LATCH connectors, impressive side-impact protection including flip-out side impact protection (SIP) pods, a steel-reinforced frame, and EPS energy-absorbing foam.
-In addition to the safety, it's also a really premium seat in terms of its styling and super premium fit and finish, has a machine-washable cover, easy adjustments and a no-rethread harness, and we found the adjustments really easy to use.
+For safety, the Nuna RAVA supports rear-facing all the way up to 50 pounds, uses True Tension (just like ClickTight) lock-off technology, premium and easy-to-use LATCH connectors, impressive side-impact protection including flip-out side impact protection (SIP) pods, a steel-reinforced frame, and EPS energy-absorbing foam.
+In addition to the safety, it's also a premium seat in terms of its styling and super premium fit and finish, has a machine-washable cover, easy adjustments, and a no-rethread harness, and we found the adjustments easy to use.
 The 10 recline positions and 10 headrest/harness heights are unmatched, and the crotch buckle is adjustable without rethreading!
 It looks, feels, and acts like a truly premium car seat.
 The fabrics are top-notch and the softest and plushest on this list, and your baby will be thanking you for the level of superior comfort that NUNA has achieved.
-Note that most of the Nuna Rava seats are flame retardant free, meaning that they do not include any of the harsh chemical sprays that many seats use, which is great for parents looking for a more natural alternative.
+Note that most of the Nuna Rava seats are flame retardant-free, meaning that they do not include any of the harsh chemical sprays that many seats use, which is great for parents looking for a more natural alternative.

-Installation was very confidence-inspiring; we won't say it's easy the first time, but once you read the manual and watch a demo video, you'll realize just how awesome it really is.
+Installation was very confidence-inspiring; we won't say it's easy the first time, but once you read the manual and watch a demo video, you'll realize just how awesome it is.
 It does come with the premium quality (push-button) LATCH lower anchor connectors, but NUNA is very adamant (with tons of bright stickers to tell you so) that they want to you use the vehicle's lap and shoulder belt for installation.
 Why?
 With all the confusion about when to switch from lower anchors to the vehicle's seat belt, NUNA wanted to simplify and keep their customers confident and safe.
 Like most of the car seats on this list, it's very heavy and large, and also pretty wide (about 19").
-It also has no booster mode, and a somewhat awkward cup holder.
-Other than that, this car seat truly has it all, with premium fabrics, premium safety and convenience features, but also a premium price tag.
-If the price tag doesn't scare you away, we highly recommend the RAVA for discerning parents who want a high quality, comfortable, and beautiful car seat.
+It also has no booster mode and a somewhat awkward cup holder.
+Other than that, this car seat truly has it all, with premium fabrics, premium safety, and convenience features, but also a premium price tag.
+If the price tag doesn't scare you away, we highly recommend the RAVA for discerning parents who want a high-quality, comfortable, and beautiful car seat.
 Who else loves the RAVA?
 It's a top pick by our friends at Babygearlab, Babylist, and WhatToExpect.
 Impressed?
 You can check out the Nuna Rava here.

-4. Britax One4Life All-in-One Car Seat
+4. Britax One4Life All-in-One Convertible Car Seat

-The One4Life is the newest addition to the Britax line-up of excellent car seats.
+The One4Life is one of the newest additions to the Britax line-up of excellent car seats.
 Offering superior versatility and features, and competing directly with the Graco Extend2Fit and other all-in-one convertible car seats, it's quickly winning over hearts and minds.
 The One4Life is the most versatile car seat offered by Britax, offering support from 5 to 120 pounds.
 It starts as a rear-facing infant car seat with an infant insert, supporting infants from 5-50 pounds (or until the top of their head is less than 1" from the top of the headrest).
 Then it transitions to a front-facing toddler car seat, supporting toddlers and big kids from 22-65 pounds (and less than 49" tall).
-Finally, the One4Life transitions to a high back belt-positioning booster mode, supporting kids from 40-120 pounds.
+Finally, the One4Life transitions to a high back belt-positioning booster mode, supporting kids from 40 to 120 pounds.
 This impressive versatility makes it a truly all-in-one car seat, taking advantage of a 10-year expiration date to support your child from newborn to transitioning into the vehicle's seat.
 In our testing, we thought that the 5-pound minimum was a little ambitious of Britax given that the lowest harness height is a bit high for a preemie newborn's torso length.
 We think it's better suited for about 6-7 pounds and up, and wouldn't suggest it for a premature baby at 5 pounds.
 Most of the fanfare surrounding the One4Life is well justified given the features, comfort, installation ease, versatility, and safety.
 We first got our hands on the One4Life at a baby show in 2020, and then more recently we got our hands on it for a hands-on review.
 We were super impressed with the quality of this car seat.
-It feels like a tank - heavy, large, and thick padding and high quality plastics all around.
+It feels like a tank - heavy, large, and thick padding and high-quality plastics all around.
 And when we say it's a tank, we're not kidding: it's 30 pounds and nearly 20" wide!

 So what do you get with all that weight and bulk?
-For safety features you get a steel-reinforced frame, EPS energy-absorbing foam, SafeCell impact-absorbing technology, ClickTight installation, and two beefy layers of side-impact protection.
+For safety features, you get a steel-reinforced frame, EPS energy-absorbing foam, SafeCell impact-absorbing technology, ClickTight installation, and two beefy layers of side-impact protection.
 Britax also recently added an anti-rebound bar option for rear-facing installations, which we love!
-Installing the One4Life was a breeze using the awesome ClickTight system that allows you to lift up the front of the seat and follow clearly-labeled belt paths (the blue stickers indicate rear-facing information, and green indicates forward-facing information).
+Installing the One4Life was a breeze using the awesome ClickTight system that allows you to lift up the front of the seat and follow clearly labeled belt paths (the blue stickers indicate rear-facing information, and the green indicates forward-facing information).
 This is one of the safest aspects of Britax seats because it increases the chances that parents will properly install the car seat - and a properly installed car seat is one of the best safety "features" that money can buy.
-In the rear-facing configuration the seat protrudes very far from the back seat (up to about 35"), making it more suitable for the passenger side or for larger vehicles.
-Features abound in the One4Life with a 9-position recline, 15-position quick-adjust headrest and harness height, 2 removable cupholders that are dishwasher safe, a removable cover, harness holder slots and a flip-forward crotch buckle pad, modern quick-connect LATCH connectors, and a cool harness storage compartment when the seat transitions to belt-positioning booster mode.
+In the rear-facing configuration, the seat protrudes very far from the back seat (up to about 35"), making it more suitable for the passenger side or for larger vehicles.
+Features abound in the One4Life with a 9-position recline, 15-position quick-adjust headrest and harness height, 2 removable cupholders that are dishwasher safe, a removable cover, harness holder slots, and a flip-forward crotch buckle pad, modern quick-connect LATCH connectors, and a cool harness storage compartment when the seat transitions to belt-positioning booster mode.
 So what didn't we like?
-The cup holders are placed right in the middle of the arm rests, which is convenient but also a little uncomfortable for older kids.
+The cup holders are placed right in the middle of the armrests, which is convenient but also a little uncomfortable for older kids.
 It's also huge, wide, and heavy, making it less ideal for trying to fit three car seats in a row, lugging through an airport, or moving frequently between vehicles.
 But it's not really built for that.
 Overall, we love this new addition to the growing field of all-in-one convertible car seats, and think it's very worthy of inclusion in our reviews; in fact, after having used the car seat with our own children for over a year now, it has slowly crept up over 5 positions in this list!
 Who else loves the Britax One4Life?
 Our friends at Babylist consider it a top pick!
 Interested?
 You can check out the Britax One4Life all-in-one convertible car seat here!

 5. Diono Radian 3QX Convertible Car Seat

 In our testing, our immediate impressions were about bulk and weight.
-This is a big (tall, not wide!) and very sturdy car seat that feels extremely high quality and has great fit and finish.
-It literally feels like it would do an excellent job protecting your little one in an accident, and we can't say that about all of the car seats we test!
+This is a big (tall, not wide!) and very sturdy car seat that feels extremely high quality and has a great fit and finish.
+It feels like it would do an excellent job protecting your little one in an accident, and we can't say that about all of the car seats we test!
 The fabric is soft, the cushioning is comfortable, and we loved that the base can fold up for storage or transport.
 We installed it with minimal difficulty and we appreciated the vast adjustments.
 The shoulder harness requires manual rethreading from the rear; while we realize this isn't as convenient as a quick-adjust harness, those do tend to "bind up" and become difficult to loosen or tighten.
 You'll likely only need to adjust the harness height once or twice in the first year, and then likely only about once every year or two as your child grows.
-In rear-facing position, you don't even need to uninstall the seat to rethread.
+In the rear-facing position, you don't even need to uninstall the seat to rethread.
 After we installed the 3QX in the rear-facing position, the new infant insert was incredibly comfortable and supportive!
 When you remove the infant insert, the seating area is surprisingly deep (about 13").
 This is great because even when your child's legs get longer, there is still room for them in the rear-facing position.
 The harness tightens and loosens smoothly, and the rear-facing angles are great for infants and toddlers alike.
 As a true 5-in-one car seat, the Radian 3QX is comfortable and versatile in both rear- and front-facing positions.
 We love the soft seat pillow, and the small amount of space this seat occupies while front-facing is really impressive.
 Were we able to fit 3 in a row?
 Yes!
 Even in our 2021 RAV4 and our 2015 MDX, we could configure 3 in a row, just like with the original 3R series.
-Overall, we think the new Q series Radian car seats are a fantastic new addition to the Diono family, and were happy to have a chance to try them out.
-Note that the 3QXT adds another infant protection insert and more side impact support, and the 3QXT+ adds an adjustable leg support for added front-facing comfort.
+Overall, we think the new Q series Radian car seats are a fantastic addition to the Diono family, and we are happy to have a chance to try them out.
+Note that the 3QXT adds another infant protection insert and more side impact support, and the 3QXT+ adds adjustable leg support for added front-facing comfort.
 Cons?
 With smaller vehicles, the car seat might be a bit tall in rear-facing infant mode; we suggest at least a mid-size car or SUV with the Radian models in rear-facing position (or short adults who don't mind having their seats slide forward!).
 Also, while manual rethreading harnesses have some advantages, we still prefer the quick-adjust style.
 Not deal breakers, but worth mentioning!
-Overall, we think the new Radian 3Q series is perfect for families who want a true 5-in-one car seat (from premie to 10 year old!) without compromising on safety, quality, or comfort, and keeping a slim enough profile to fit up to two additional car seats in the same row.
+Overall, we think the new Radian 3Q series is perfect for families who want a true 5-in-one car seat (from preemies to 10-year-olds!) without compromising on safety, quality, or comfort, and keeping a slim enough profile to fit up to two additional car seats in the same row.
 Interested?
 You can check out the Diono Radian 3QX all-in-one convertible car seat here and use the coupon code DIONOGIVE20 for 20% off your order!

 6. Clek Foonf Convertible Car Seat

 The Clek Foonf has both style and substance, supporting infants in rear-facing mode from 14-50 pounds (25-43" tall), but it can be used from birth with a separate infant insert (called the "infant thingy").
 Once you transition to forward-facing, the Foonf supports children from 22-65 pounds (30-49" tall).
 Clek likes to say the Foonf is built like a tank, and we can't agree more!
 Coming in at a hefty 33 pounds, the Clek Foonf sports crumple zones, a steel-reinforced frame, and a steel anti-rebound bar.
 Those alone probably add about 10 pounds to this seat!
 Despite the weight, you won't notice much bulk: the Clek Foonf is sleek, narrow, and stylish.
 At under 17" wide (16.9" to be precise), this is one of the narrowest convertible car seats on the market, making it perfect for smaller cars and fitting three car seats in a row.
 But don't let that small stance and cute styling fool you, the Foonf has some serious capability!
-Features include push-button rigid LATCH connectors, three recline settings (across a nice wide range), adjustable headrest that doubles as side impact protection, shoulder and torso side impact wings, energy-absorbing EPP foam, and amazing fabric.
-Let's talk about that fabric: the Foonf uses Greenguard GOLD certified fabrics (C-Zero Plus Performance Collection) that are free of nasty flame retardants, super soft and durable, and very high quality.
+Features include push-button rigid LATCH connectors, three recline settings (across a nice wide range), an adjustable headrest that doubles as side impact protection, shoulder, and torso side impact wings, energy-absorbing EPP foam, and amazing fabric.
+Let's talk about that fabric: the Foonf uses Greenguard GOLD-certified fabrics (C-Zero Plus Performance Collection) that are free of nasty flame retardants, super soft and durable, and very high quality.
 Our initial impressions of the Foonf were that it was indeed built like a tank, heavy, stylish, very high quality, and inspires confidence with its safety and durability.
-Installation is a breeze with the LATCH connectors or vehicle's seat belt, and adjustments were easy.
-Just read the manual and watch videos (here's a great one) to help with adjustments.
-The buckles are easy to use, recline was straight-forward (though limited in slots), and the headrest height was easy to adjust.
-We had to work a little harder here to rethread the harness from the back, which was a little unfortunate (note that the harness slots range from 8" to 17" height).
-Our test toddlers found the seat to be super comfortable, and we liked how they could peek out over the side impact wings without too much effort, making the seat feel less claustrophobic than some options (like the Chicco).
-Made in Canada, the safety, eco-friendly materials, and style all inspire confidence whenever we use this car seat; and that's hard to find, and might be worth paying for.
-Some cons worth mentioning.
-First, it has a high weight minimum for rear-facing (14 pounds) unless you purchase the infant-thingy.
-And that brings us to the second issue, which is that there are a lot of accessories to purchase separately, including cup holder (the "drink thingy").
-Finally, the cover is not machine washable because you will remove the coatings that give it the superior water repellant, anti-odor, and anti-bacterial properties.
-Instead, you need to wipe it down for cleaning, which makes sense.
-Who else loves the Clek Foonf?
-It's a top pick by our friends at WhatToExpect, Babygearlab, and Babylist.
-Impressed?
-You can check out the Clek Foonf here.

 7. Britax Boulevard ClickTight Convertible Car Seat